CodeConnoisseur74/the-win-manager/README.md

 ![Footer](docs/features/pp5-feature-footer.png)

 * A simple Footer component is rendered on each page.
-The GitHub profile name of the site developer is displayed and a clickable GitHub icon that directs the user to the repository for the Rewind App in a new browser tab.
+The GitHub profile name of the site developer is displayed and a clickable GitHub icon that directs the user to the repository for the The Wins Manager App in a new browser tab.
 ___

 </details>